-3. Hold your fingers close to the corner to keep that final loop in place, then pull on the yarn end with the other hand until the enlarged stitch has been trapped and pulled back in line with the rest of the side.
-Don't pull tight else it will go in too far.
+3. Keeping the loop in place with one hand, pull on the yarn end until the enlarged stitch on the row below has been trapped within the final loop—just enough to pull it back in line with the side edge.
+Don't pull tight else it will just look like a big knot.

 4. Admire your neat corner.